Job title Head of Personal Training

 It also goes without saying that an interest in health and fitness is required as it makes you more driven and inspired at work if you are working in an area that you enjoy.

-Training to be a Personal Trainer Manager what characteristics would the ideal candidate possess?
+What characteristics should someone training to be a Personal Trainer Manager possess?

 This is not a job you can do on auto-pilot so the ideal candidate would be switched-on, self-disciplined, quite creative and have the ability to project manage.
 Communication skills are also crucial as a lot of what I do relies on being able to communicate both my own and others needs.
 Finally, the job as a personal trainer manager can be demanding at times so the ability to simultaneously juggle a few tasks at once whilst also fire fighting any issues is a plus!